lincs_update_atoms_ind operates on coordinates which are NaN

 On bs_nix1204 /home/jenkins/testing/gromacs.ref/gcc45_cuda41 has a build of 2403e51acb7 but with the exception disabled. /home/jenkins/testing/gromacs/gcc45_cuda41 is the build of 2403e51acb7 without any modifications (exception enabled).

-#8 Updated by Berk Hess almost 3 years ago
+#8 Updated by Berk Hess about 3 years ago

 All indices should be valid, they always correspond to home atoms from other nodes.